UEFI-code/WindowsDanger/README.md

 Ideas:
 - Use soft ```int``` instruct from Ring3, and hack stack for return CS RPL -> 0, then ```iretq```.
+- Hack IOPL is the same

 ## Features

-- Ring3 can touch IO (0~FF) Directly
+- Ring3 thread can touch IO (0~FF) directly after `int 078h`
 - Elevate any threads to Ring0 for full control over low-level system resources by simply `int 079h`
 - Facilitate hardware debugging and kernel-hack study
 - Tested on Windows Server 2022 x64, on Hyper-V